leonidg/athena-utils/dropbox/README.md

 Setup
 -----

-To set up, you first need to create a "dropbox list" --- a moira list which will be used to keep track of who you have set up dropboxes for.
+To set up, you first need to create a "dropbox list" --- a Moira list which will be used to keep track of who you have set up dropboxes for.
 By default, the name of this list is $USER-dropbox (e.g. leonidg-dropbox); if you choose something else, you should set